Stroudsburg Construction Accident Attorney

 Construction accidents are among the most common in the state of Pennsylvania and throughout the country at-large.
 According to a Bureau of Labor Statistics (BLS) study that was reported on by the Occupational Safety and Health Administration (OSHA), in 2015 alone construction accidents were the leading cause of private sector workplace deaths, accounting for 21.4 percent of total fatalities.

 Construction workers in Stroudsburg are regularly exposed to workplace hazards that could result in life-altering injuries, or even death.
 As such, it’s critical that those individuals working in the construction industry understand their rights in the injury context, and to what extent they are entitled to recover damages as compensation for their injuries.
+Consulting a Stroudsburg construction accident attorney at our law firm will help you make sense of your claim and will set your case in motion.

 Common Injuries at Stroudsburg Construction Sites